xiaoyunyang/xiaoyunyang.github.io/content/post/startup/guide-deploying-mern-to-aws.md

   data-volume:
 ```

-To run both our app and mongo in the container, we run this command:
+To run both our app and Mongo in the container, we run this command:

 ```
 $ docker-compose up